-Every once in awhile, rumors start circulating on social media about the possibility of Japan removing visa requirements for Filipino visitors.
+[UPDATED February 03, 2020] Every once in a while, rumors start circulating on social media about the possibility of Japan removing visa requirements for Filipino visitors.
 It always excites Filipinos as Japan is a dream destination for many.

 Unfortunately, those rumors always end up being just rumors.
 While Japan has slowly been relaxing visa requirements since 2014, Filipinos still need them to enter Japan.
 In an effort to make your application as seamless as possible, we’ve come up with this handy guide on how to get a Japan visa in Manila.

-If it’s your first time heading to Japan as a tourist, here is what you need to have when applying for a visa:
+If it’s your first time heading to Japan as a tourist, here are the Japan visa requirements you need to have when applying for a visa:

 Your passport has to be valid for the next six months and in good condition.
 At least two pages of the passport must also be blank.
 Renew a damaged or expiring passport before applying.